JustinMountain/personal-blog/projects/wip-proxmox.md

 Once the install is complete, open VirtIO ISO and scroll down to `virtio-win-gt-x64` to instsll the rest of the drivers.

+Turn on the network device in Hardware tab

 Activated Windows via `https://github.com/massgravel/Microsoft-Activation-Scripts`

 Turn on Remote Desktop